 Press a blue button to change the mode.
 The screen shows the name of the mode.

-Mode is a toggle button; it stays active when you press it once.
+Mode can be a toggle (one press) or momentary (hold) button.
 You can switch modes multiple times using the buttons, and the other controls update in real time.
-This lets you quickly toggle between encoder and fader controls.

 -